marcospb19/dotin/README.md

 dotin link polybar
 ```

-Files that live inside of the `dotfiles/polybar` folder are linked to their original home location,
+Files that live inside of the `polybar` group folder are linked to their original home location,
-but now they can live inside of a repository.
+but now they actually live inside of a repository.

-TODO: add importer helper.

 ## Sync with GitHub